Mohamed Abdi Hassan

-Mohamed Abdi Hassan (Maxamed Cabdi Xasan, محمد عبدي حسن), commonly known as Afweyne, is a Somali entrepreneur, diplomat and pirate leader.
+Mohamed Abdi Hassan (Maxamed Cabdi Xasan, محمد عبدي حسن), commonly known as Afweyne, is a convicted Somali pirate leader.
 He founded the Hobyo-Harardhere Piracy Network in 2005 and rapidly grew to become one of Somalia's preeminent pirates.
 In 2012 he began to leave the piracy "industry" and diversified his holdings into a multinational business empire.
 Hassan was arrested that year in Malaysia but was released as he had managed to obtain diplomatic immunity from Mogadishu.
 Finally, in 2013 Hassan was lured to Belgium and sentenced in 2016 to twenty years' imprisonment for his many crimes.

 Personal life

 Nicknamed "Afweyne" ("Big Mouth" in Somali), Hassan is from Harardhere, a port town in the south-central Galmudug region of Somalia.
 He hails from the Habar Gidir sub-clan of the Hawiye.
 Hassan has a son, Abdiqaadir, who works closely with him in his business operations.

 Career

 General

 Hassan began his career in piracy in 2005.
 According to Belgian authorities, he made millions in illegal activities over the next eight years.

 The UN Monitoring Group on Somalia and Eritrea linked Hassan with over seven vessel hijackings in 2009.
 Secondary reports alleged that he was also involved in the capture of dozens of other ships, among which were the MV Sirius Star supertanker and the Ukrainian tank-laden MV Faina in 2008.
 At his height, Hassan enjoyed a cult following.
 The late Libyan Colonel Muammar Gaddafi, who hailed him as a national hero, also invited Hassan to the four-day celebration of the 40th anniversary of the Libyan Revolution in 2009.

 In 2010 Al-Shabaab militants began encroaching on Hassan's pirate strongholds of Harardhere and Hobyo.
 He subsequently entered into a formal agreement with the insurgents, agreeing to hand over a US$100,000 tax per hijacking ransom in return for no interference in his operations.
 Hassan indicated in an interview with the Spanish daily newspaper ABC that there was "no political relationship, only one based on money", adding that he was paying 5 percent of his ransom profits as a security fee.
 He later denied all involvement with the militant group.
 However, Hassan's son asserted in April 2012 that the partnership with the outfit was still extant.

 In 2010 Hassan received an official pardon from Mohamed Aden ("Tiiceey"), who was at the time the governor of Somalia's south-central Himan and Heeb region.
 Hassan concurrently handed over management of his piracy operations to his son Abdiqaadir so that he could then focus exclusively on managing his multi-national business empire.
 He subsequently began to diversify his investments in an effort to minimize risk.
 A 2011 UN report asserted that Hassan had used his ransom profits to purchase the drug khat in Kenya for later resale to pirates in Harardhere and elsewhere along Somalia's coast.